-Here is a small list of what we saw, did and eat on our ‘love’ly weekend in Cancun:
+Here is a small list of what I saw, did and ate in Cancun:

 Visit the Pyramids/Ruins of Chichen Itza